 The Research Support Team is part of Library and Student Support (LSS) in the Sheppard Library.
-If you have questions about Open Access, the Research Repository, Research Data Management or any other scholarly communications issues please do get in touch:
+If you have questions about Open Access, the Research Repositories, Research Data Management or any other scholarly communications issues please do get in touch:

 If you have a subject specific question contact your Liaison Librarian.

 This guide covers: